bbody/bbody.github.io/_posts/2024-03-18-photography.md

 - I missed the ergonomics and control right at your fingers

 An independent camera seemed like the solution to my problem.
-So initially, I tried to buy the same models as my old cameras again; however, I found they were more expensive than what I had sold them for.
+So initially, I tried to buy the same models as my old cameras again.
+I however found they were more expensive than what I had sold them for.
 Then, illogically, I jumped straight to buying a new camera, flirting with the idea of a Sony for a while but eventually getting a Fujifilm mirrorless camera.

 <p class="center">